pythonsul/site/README-en.md

 - [Spanish](./README-es.md)

 ---
-This repository hosts the **official website** source code for **Python Sul 2025**, a community-driven conference uniting Python enthusiasts across Southern Brazil.
+This repository hosts the **official website** source code for **Python Sul2026**, a community-driven conference uniting Python enthusiasts across Southern Brazil.
 Built with [Hugo](https://gohugo.io/), the site supports **three languages** (Portuguese, Spanish, English) and is designed for straightforward content management and community collaboration.

 ---